Skip to main content

 tip

-You can refer to pypiserver’s example file here: docker-compose.yml
+You can refer to the example provided by pypiserver here: docker-compose.yml

-If you want to skip setting a password, modify the command line as follows:
+If you don’t want to set up a password for authentication, modify the command line in the docker-compose.yml file as follows:

 command: run -a . -P . /data/packages --server wsgiref